akorn/zfsbackup/README.md

 -rs --rsnap	Install create-and-mount-snapshot as a pre-client script;
 		create recursive snapshot of the zfs instance given in -p.
 		Implies --no-xdev.
 Installs appropriate post-client script too.
+		As of now, recursive snapshot support is most useful for backups with no-xdev, where an entire client-side zfs subtree is backed up to a single server-side filesystem.
 -d, --dir	Name of sources.d directory to create.
 Will try to autogenerate
 		based on --path (so one of the two must be specified).
 		Use only -d if you're reconfiguring an existing sources.d dir.